HTETHTET-68/ICT105-TriByte-MVP/docs/weekly-logbook.md

 ### Plan for Next Week
 In Lab 2, the team will conduct short interviews or surveys with international students to validate the HallPass idea.
 We will also finalize the main features of the website and begin creating simple wireframes for the key pages.
+## Lab 02: IT Opportunity Scanning

+### What We Completed

+1. Reviewed six potential IT venture opportunities and analyzed their target users, problems, and current alternatives.
+2. Created a NUF (New, Useful, Feasible) scoring matrix to evaluate and compare all opportunities.
+3. Selected HallPass as the semester project and documented the opportunity in the repository.

+### Selected Opportunity

+**HallPass – Student Reviews & Campus Survival Guide**

+### Why We Selected It

+HallPass received the highest NUF score among the opportunities reviewed.

+* **New:** Provides student-generated reviews and survival guides that are not commonly available through official university channels.
+* **Useful:** Helps international and first-year students make informed decisions about housing, food, and campus life.
+* **Feasible:** Can be prototyped using HTML, CSS, JavaScript, and sample data without requiring IoT devices or advanced cybersecurity implementation.

+The project addresses a real student problem while remaining achievable within the semester timeline.

+### What We Rejected

+**CampusMarket – Student Marketplace**

+This idea was rejected because it would require more complex features such as transaction management, user verification, and trust mechanisms.
+Compared to HallPass, it was less feasible to develop as a semester MVP and would be more difficult to validate during the early stages of the project.

+### What We Learned

+1. A good startup idea must solve a real problem experienced by a specific target user.
+2. NUF scoring helps teams make objective decisions when comparing multiple opportunities.
+3. Feasibility is as important as usefulness when selecting a semester-long project.

+### Evidence of Work

+* Opportunity scan file: `/docs/opportunity-scan.md`
+* NUF scoring file: `/data/opportunity-scoring.xlsx`
+* Selected opportunity file: `/docs/selected-opportunity.md`
+* GitHub issue screenshot: *(Insert screenshot here)*
+* Commit link: *(Insert GitHub commit URL here)*

+### Plan for Lab 03

+The team will conduct customer problem discovery by interviewing and surveying international students, first-year students, and exchange students.

+We will:

+* Prepare customer discovery questions.
+* Identify target respondents.
+* Conduct interviews and surveys.
+* Collect evidence about current challenges related to dormitories, cafeterias, and campus life.
+* Validate whether students would use a platform such as HallPass.

+The key question we want to answer is:

+> Do international and first-year students experience enough difficulty finding reliable information about dormitories, cafeterias, and campus life to justify using a dedicated platform like HallPass?